boonebgorges/bp-groupblog/readme.txt

 * Full blog theme integration.
 The included bp-groupblog theme mimics the group pages.
 * WP Admin option to set default blog for groups plus bonus options.
 * Automated blog registration at group creation stage.
+* Bypass default blog validation to allow dashes, underscores, numeral only and minimum character count.
 * Blog privacy settings are initially inherited from group privacy settings.
 * Group members are automatically added to the blog.
 * Blog roles match group roles as set by the group admin.